tusharhero/darwinio/README.md

 ## License

-This program is licensed under the terms of the GNU PUBLIC LICENSE VERSION 3.
+This program is licensed under the terms of the
-Which means this is Free Software.
+[GNU GENERAL PUBLIC LICENSE VERSION 3](./LICENSE.md) which means this is Free Software.